Snowmass 2021 whitepaper: Proton structure at the precision frontier: Nuclear and meson PDFs

-Another important aspect of nuclear studies is the observation of collective effects.
-This can include jet quenching in nuclei-nuclei collisions~\cite{CMS:2011iwn,Angerami:2012pja}, long-range correlations (the ridge effect) in both proton-proton~\cite{CMS:2010ifv} and proton-lead~\cite{CMS:2012qk} collisions, quark gluon plasma (GQP)~\cite{BRAHMS:2004adc}, color glass condensate (CGC)~\cite{CMS:2013jlh}, nuclear saturation~\cite{STAR:2006dgg}, cold nuclear matter effects~\cite{ALICE:2015sru}, as well as others.
-These various phenomena may either induce characteristic signatures in the nPDFs themselves, or be phenomenologically limited by the present knowledge of the nPDFs.

-\subsection{Extreme Kinematics}
+\subsection{Extreme kinematics}

-Nuclei offer the opportunity to explore not only the large-$x$ region ($x\lesssim 1$), but can also extend to $x$ values beyond unity ($x\gtrsim 1$).
+In contrast to the nucleon PDFs that have support on $x< 1$, nuclear PDFs also extend to $x$ values beyond unity ($x > 1$).
 This is a region where target mass corrections are expected to be important.
-In the small-$x$ region we can explore the resummation of $\ln(1/x)$ contributions in the BFKL framework.
-Additionally, parton saturation and recombination is expected to grow in this region with a $A^{1/3}$ enhancement for heavy nuclei.
-Of course if gluon saturation regime is reached as expected at some value of $x$, then collinear factorization must break down and the concept of a PDF is not useful.
+In the opposite limit of $x\ll 1$, we can explore the resummation of $\ln(1/x)$ contributions in the BFKL framework.
+Additionally, parton saturation and recombination effects are expected to grow at $x\to 0$ with a $A^{1/3}$ enhancement for heavy nuclei.
+Of course, if the gluon saturation regime is reached as expected at some value of $x$, then collinear factorization must break down, and the concept of a PDF is not useful.
 While structure functions are physical observables, the concept of PDFs relies on collinear factorization.
-This becomes an even bigger issue for heavy nuclei where these small $x$-enhanced "highers twist" effects are further enhanced by $A^{1/3}$.
-In this kinematic regime all higher-point functions are of the same order as the two-point functions, i.e. the PDFs.
-Finally, we can extend analyses into the low-$Q^2$ region where the increase of $\alpha_S(Q)$ pushes us into a nonperturbative regime.
-Preliminary investigations have examined the effects of relaxing the typical $Q^2$ and $W^2$ cuts~\cite{Harland-Lang:2016yfn,Segarra:2020gtj}.
-This work suggests that the characteristic $x$ dependence of nuclear structure-function ratios persist into the resonance region at low-$W$ values and could be a manifestation of the quark-hadron duality phenomenon.
-If correct, this may permit a description of nuclear structure functions in terms of partonic degrees-of-freedom, even in kinematic regions where resonance excitation is the dominant effect.
+This becomes an even bigger issue for heavy nuclei, where these growing small-$x$ "higher-twist" effects are further enhanced by $A^{1/3}$.
+In this kinematic regime, all higher-point correlator functions are of the same order as the two-point functions, i.e. the PDFs.

+Finally, we can extend analyses into the low-$Q^2$ region, where the increase of $\alpha_S(Q)$ pushes us into the nonperturbative regime.
+Preliminary investigations have examined the effects of relaxing the typical $Q^2$ and $W^2$ cuts in PDF fits~\cite{Harland-Lang:2016yfn,Segarra:2020gtj}.
+These works suggest that the characteristic $x$ dependence of nuclear structure-function ratios persists into the resonance region at low-$W$ values and could be a manifestation of the quark-hadron duality phenomenon.
+If correct, this may permit a description of nuclear structure functions in terms of partonic degrees of freedom, even in kinematic regions of large $x$ where resonance excitations dominate.